-Not only does this sentence contain a grammatical problem, the use of the ambiguous pronoun "it" that leads to an unclear subject, but the phrase "is about" is also not effective.
-The verbs in the Word Bank that may be more precise include: "notes," "suggests," or "shows."
+Not only does this sentence contain grammatical problems (the incorrect use of BOTH a preposition and a pronoun to start the sentence) that lead to an unclear subject, but the phrase "is about" is not effective.
+The verbs in the Word Bank that may be more appropriate include: "notes," "suggests" or "shows."